This article is part of the following series.

 - The “avgrq-sz” column shows the average size of each request in sectors.

 - The “avgqu-sz” column shows the average queue length of the requests.
 The “await” column shows the average time (in milliseconds) that each request spent in the queue.

 - The “svctm” column shows the average service time (in milliseconds) for each request.
 And finally, the “%util” column shows the percentage of time that the disk was active.

 If using iostat without the -x option, the IOPS value is output under the tps (transactions per second) column.

 The iostat command is widely available on most Linux distributions, making it a convenient and accessible tool for system administrators, developers, and other users who need to monitor and optimize their system performance.

 Check Disk IOPS with sar command in Linux

-Here are a few tips for improving disk IOPS:
+Here are a few tips to check disk issue:

 - Make sure that your disks are in good condition.
 If they are damaged or worn out, they will not perform as well.